arthur-vilela/PP1-japan-brazil-migration/README.md

 - Accessibility
     - Lighthouse in devtools indicated a high accessibility score
     - It also indicated a middle (yellow)"Performance" score.
+The low performance was mainly due to large image sizes
+        - The banner image was the main responsible for slow loading time.
+        - The banner image was subsequently compressed without visible visual quality loss and replaced in the assets folder.